 What will keep you reading is the hope, encouragement and practical tips found in the pages.
 It shares how we as moms can confidently lead our girls through this transition, and that we don’t have to succumb to the fears we may have for them as they progress through the teen years.
 Great stuff, indeed.

 There you have it!
-These are my top 9 recommended summer reading books!
+These are my top 14 books to read this summer!

 Here they are in one place: